torlakciksahin/gaia-seti-avoidance/README.md

 Over half of BL's primary targets would be excluded by our criteria — mostly due to low metallicity.
 This isn't a criticism of BL; it's a reflection of two fundamentally different survey philosophies.
 BL casts a wide net based on proximity.
 We ask a different question: *which nearby stars are actually worth listening to?*

 ---
+## Related

+- [stellar-avoidance](https://github.com/torlakciksahin/stellar-avoidance) -- The catalog-agnostic, reusable version of this pipeline.
+Same R1-R7 logic, but configurable via YAML for any stellar survey.
+If you want to apply these (or your own) criteria to a different catalog, use that one.

 ## Getting the Data